 My mind can think of many examples of this, but one in particular.
-A young man of great spiritual promise and natural potential.
-His life in Christ was clicking along splendidly, when he himself came to that crossroads.
-I will never forget some of the last words I remember him saying before he left the church and from what I understand, turned his back on God completely.
-He said "it's not supposed to be this way...this isn't what I planned...".
-Despite appearances, he manifested that he had a wholesale misunderstanding of faith and Christendom, and in the end, he walked.
+I remember a young man of great spiritual promise and natural potential.
+His life in Christ was clicking along splendidly when he came to that crossroads.
+I will never forget some of the last words I remember him saying before he left the church, and from what I understand, turned his back on God completely.
+He said, "It's not supposed to be this way.
+This isn't what I planned."
+Despite appearances, he manifested that he had a wholesale misunderstanding of faith and Christianity, and in the end, he 'walked.'
 Such stories are so numerous they cannot be counted.
-That is why it is absolutely essentially that this fellowship and this pastor teaches clearly what the gospel really means and what living in faith really encompasses.
+That is why it is absolutely essential that this fellowship and this pastor teaches clearly what the gospel really means, what living in faith really encompasses, and what being a Christian really costs.

-Look at verse 2.
+Look at verse two.
 The first thing he says is, "Count it all joy, my brothers, when you meet trials of various kinds."
-Notice first of all, what he didn't say in verse 2.
-He didn't say, "Count it all joy, my brothers, if you meet various trials."
+Notice, first of all, what he didn't say, "Count it all joy, my brothers, IF you meet various trials."
 What does he say?
-When.
-The idea of trials in a Christian's life, the idea of trials in anybody's life, is they are a required course in God's economy.
+WHEN.
+The idea of trials in a Christian's life, ...the idea of trials in anybody's life, ...is that they are a required course in God's economy.
 They are going to come.
 It's going to happen.
 James shows us none of us can escape a life of testing, a life of trial.
-Notice again the word various there.
-It's a word that means plentiful, meaning trials won't just be one and done.
-It's not as if you just have this one trial and then your hope is, "If I can just get through this trial, then everything is going to be easier."
-You're going to have all sorts of trials, a variety of trials, an abundance of trials.
-How many singles around here have the idea of "I just cannot wait until I get married because then life is going to be so much easier on the other side."
-Ya...marriage will resolve everything.
+Notice again the word "various" there.
+It's a word that means "plentiful," meaning trials won't just be "one and done."
+It's not as if you just have this one trial and then your hope is, "...now everything is going to be easier."
+You're going to have all sorts of trials, a variety of trials, an abundance of them.
+How many single people around here have the idea, "I just cannot wait until I get married because then life will be so much easier."
+Yeah, marriage will resolve everything.
 And hey, if it doesn't, there's always parenthood!
 Some translations say, "When you encounter trials."
 The Greek word literally means to walk into, meaning you don't have to go looking for it.
 You're just going to walk right into it.
-They are out there, they are waiting for you.
-In fact, they will hunt you down.
+Trials are out there, they are waiting for you.
+In fact, sometimes it seems they will hunt you down.